viperleed/viperleed/doc/content/basics/tensor_leed.rst

     algorithm might get stuck in these minima if the parameter space is not opened up sufficiently.

--   As described above, the tensor LEED implementation in TensErLEED separates the calculation of delta-amplitudes and the structure optimization into two mostly independent stages.
+-   As described above, the tensor-LEED implementation in TensErLEED separates the calculation of delta-amplitudes and the structure optimization into two mostly independent stages.
 As a direct consequence, the optimization can **only** be performed on a pre-defined grid of perturbation vectors (as